 These discounts might not always be the cheapest option, so compare prices with regular fares to ensure you get the best deal.

-US Domestic travel during this week is chaotic at best.
-I typically only recommend domestic travel if you can leave earlier during the week or the weekend prior to Thanksgiving.
 Why?
 Because every year, there are massive flight cancellations due to weather and other factors.
 However, you can typically find some great deals flying out of the US during this week.

 My biggest tip for international travel during Thanksgiving week?
 Book only direct flights out of the US.
 If you book a flight with a layover, ensure it is somewhere outside the US.